yadler97/accessibility-tester/README.md

 5. Empty buttons
 6. Missing document language

-Unfortunately, contrast testing does not yet work as desired, which is why it is deactivated by default.

 ## How to run

+First, you need ChromeDriver:

+    https://chromedriver.chromium.org/ (Make sure that the selected ChromeDriver version matches your current Chrome version)

+The path to your chromedriver.exe must be in your PATH.

+\
-First, install all dependencies with pip:
+Then, install all dependencies with pip:

     pip install -r requirements.txt
+\
 A test for a specific web page can then be executed with the following command:

     python vat.py <url> <required accessibility level>